binaryshogun/binaryshogun/README.md

 - 👨‍💻 Images of my projects are available at [Docker Hub](https://hub.docker.com/u/alexanderkarpovich)

-- 💬 Ask me about **C#, .NET, JavaScript, TypeScript, Angular, React and anything you want to!**
+- 💬 Ask me about **C#, .NET, JavaScript, TypeScript, Angular, React and Software Design!**

 - 📫 How to reach me **alexander.lomonosov.03@gmail.com**